jivatneet/starter-academic/content/home/posts.md

 weight = 100  # Order that this section will appear.

 title = "Blog Posts"
+subtitle = ""
-subtitle = "As I mentioned, trying to chalk out something meaningful.
-Will hopefully post something soon worthy of your time to read and my time to write!"
+# subtitle = "As I mentioned, trying to chalk out something meaningful.
+Will hopefully post something soon worthy of # your time to read and my time to write!"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.